dhruvkjain/kairo-swe/User Stories.md

 ### This user story fully satisfies the INVEST criteria.

 ***
+### User Story 2: Student - Search and Filter Internships

+#### Front of the card:

+**User:** Student

+**Story:** As a student, I want to search and filter internship listings so I can quickly find opportunities that match my skills and preferences.

+**Acceptance Criteria:**
+- I can search for internships using keywords (e.g., "Frontend Developer", "Google").
+- I can filter internships by location (e.g., "Surat", "Remote").
+- I can filter internships based on required skills (e.g., "JavaScript", "Python").
+- I can filter by compensation type (e.g., "Paid", "Unpaid", "Stipend").
+- The search results update automatically as I apply filters.
+- The system displays a clear "No results found" message if no internships match the criteria.

+#### Back of the card:

+**Success**
+- The student applies filters and is presented with a relevant list of internship opportunities matching their criteria.

+**Failures**
+- **Invalid filter combination:** "Your filters did not return any results.
+Try removing a filter to broaden your search."
+- **Search timeout:** "Search is taking too long to respond.
+Please try again."
+- **System error:** "We couldn't load the internship listings.
+Please check your connection and try again."

+### This user story fully satisfies the INVEST criteria.
+***

 ### User Story - 2:  Recruiter - Post an Internship Opening